 This series highlights the therapeutic management of common disease states and clinical problems.
 Organized by organ system and integrating foundational sciences with clinical care, topic coverage spans pathophysiology, epidemiology, and clinical presentation in men and women across the lifespan and demonstrates how the chemistry and pharmacology of common therapeutic agents are applied to the management of patients in both acute and chronic care in a variety of health-system contexts.
 As the sixth course in this series, the organ systems and therapeutic areas of focus are the Gastrointestinal and Hepatic systems, as well as obesity, nutrition, and wellness.
+16-week course.
+Syllabus available.

-Levels: Pharmacy-Doctoral, Third year Fall

-Pre-Requisite - PHAR 1220, PHAR 1233, PHAR 1240, PHAR 1431, PHAR 1441
+Levels: Pharmacy-Doctoral, Third year Fall Co-requisite: PHAR 3250 Pre-Requisite - PHAR 1220, 1233, 1240, 1431, 1441